 Add the almond flour, sweetener, and sea salt to a mixing bowl and mix well until combined.
 Note: you can also use a stand mixer fitted with the paddle attachment.

-Pour in the melted coconut oil (or ghee/butter/avocado oil) and stir until large clumps form.
+Pour in the melted coconut oil (or ghee/butter/avocado oil) and vanilla extract and stir until large clumps form.

 Add in the beaten egg and stir well.
 At first, the dough will be very crumbly but the more you mix it, the more it will resemble actual dough.